MRCIEU/Psychiatric-disorder-pheWAS-UKBB/README.md

 This repository includes the code for a pheWAS of genetic liability for ADHD on ~23000 traits in UK Biobank and accompanies (PAPER HERE).
 It can serve as a template for the other pheWAS conducted in this paper for genetic liability for autism spectrum disorder, schizophrenia, major depressive disorder and bipolar disoder.

-I used the automated PHESANT v0.15 package to conduct the pheWAS (LINK HERE).
+I used the automated PHESANT v0.17 package to conduct the pheWAS (https://github.com/MRCIEU/PHESANT).

 ## Filestructure